Kaylahray/js-basics/README.md

 - Data Visualization.
 - Embedded Device Development and IoT(internet of things).

-## Question 6: Differntiate between Statically typed and Dynamically typed programming language and give examples of languages that fall under each category?
+## Question 6: Differentiate between Statically typed and Dynamically typed programming language and give examples of languages that fall under each category?

 _Answer_:

 - Statically typed programming languages are programming languages that do type checking at compile time, while dynamically typed programming language performs type checking at run-time or execution time.

-- In statically typed programming languages explicit type declarations are required, while in dynamically typed programming language explicit declarations are not required.
+- In statically typed programming languages explicit type declarations are required, while in dynamically typed programming language explicit type declarations are not required.

 - In statically typed programming languages variables assignment are static and cannot be changed, while in dynamically typed programming language variables assignment are dynamic and can be altered.